com-480-data-visualization/datavis-project-2022-syrinx/Milestone1.md

 ### Related work

-There exist some visualization of femicide data.
 Dawn Wilcox made a [mapping of the 2018 database](https://l.facebook.com/l.php?u=https%3A%2F%2Fwww.google.com%2Fmaps%2Fd%2Fedit%3Fmid%3D1fD8ocpC4HYuOuNlivmAcxXVxY6_YaeKC%26usp%3Dsharing%26fbclid%3DIwAR1LWcOFOx-1JYxFjgXUhYCisuHHWWfxu2iw_qTNLmT5h8qDd0bXajE6b0M&h=AT1lbDaDjkxvYNrOPhlFrVJYmzhyYsif8g2VevTGqjelpuW9uDF6aYa0RU3I0c6WDQd9AC52HVZ3gIiG7GUjuqnwtB-PCddyxglfiGNUn2gHG-7bO1Mbvwn5ygbWTAotkyw2BZVN63J3MZnP8gPwY8HnuQ&__tn__=-UK-R&c[0]=AT0khRhezKSzP04dh-IrKGjQ8fxYv6L1I36YqKtSPM0o8mTDZi37OjafeJZR38CJRAfUlWY21qt687wZjtib_8sr_Tx0MBCkBhhy8ZaUhywNtX5AVol2Fl-FLO0H_IAPG5It0vGr7yWMsDilX6FYBc-rzRYLdc4rEGYJkL_Q3ixm2ew) using google maps: each point on the map contains a link to the photograph of a victim and information about the committed crime.
 Also, the same data was used for statistics presented by the creator during the meeting of the [Data against feminicide project](https://datoscontrafeminicidio.net/en/2021-edition/).
-As another example, María Salguero, who works on the problem of femicide in Mexico, produced a [map](https://mapafeminicidios.blogspot.com/p/inicio.html) with pins corresponding to cases.
-In this visualization the user can select a pin and see the related information.
+As another example, María Salguero produced a [map](https://mapafeminicidios.blogspot.com/p/inicio.html) with pins corresponding to cases of femicide in Mexico.

 However, there are not so many good examples of visualizations for this kind of data.
 For example, the [tables](https://airtable.com/shrjQBwYvk08cbHu2/tblR739BUJgxxQqrt) are usually large and difficult to explore.
 Our goal is to create a website that will be not only an interesting and artistic representation of the information, but also a memorial for thousands of victims of male violence against women.
 We want to focus our design on the idea that every murdered girl and woman was a unique person with her hobbies and interests, and not just a row in the table.
 The memorials that we have found on the Internet are mostly [databases](https://womencountusa.org/the-databases), the [collections](https://gunmemorial.org) of victims’ photos mentioning some personal information and created with the most basic features of data visualization tools, [see also](https://www.aapf.org/in-memorium-old).

 Here are some visualizations that we find interesting and inspiring in context of our project: the [poppy diagram](https://iibawards-prod.s3.amazonaws.com/projects/images/000/000/375/large.jpg?1403857589) showing the number of deaths in different war conflicts throughout the history with a lot of information in the design itself and delicate with respect to the issue at hand.
-The [web-project](https://www.gabriellemerite.com/portfolio-item/death-at-home/) dedicated to feminicide in France in the spirit of a portfolio highlights how we would like to portray each women and their singularity.
+The [web-project](https://www.gabriellemerite.com/portfolio-item/death-at-home/) dedicated to feminicide in France in the spirit of a portfolio highlights how we would like to portray each woman and their singularity.
 The beautiful and meaningful colour-gradient [visualization](https://www.behance.net/gallery/96434017/Noteable-Women?tracking_source=project_owner_other_projects%5C) of portraits of women appearing on banknotes with a non-standard way of representing a timeline is our inspiration for our own timeline.
-Finally in order to get an ensemble view, the following visualization of [death statistics in Iraq](https://i.pinimg.com/originals/e7/f3/eb/e7f3eb9bea609baab00c24ecc4918c94.jpg) from the New York Times Sunday Opinion caught our attention.
+Also, the following visualization of [death statistics in Iraq](https://i.pinimg.com/originals/e7/f3/eb/e7f3eb9bea609baab00c24ecc4918c94.jpg) from the New York Times Sunday Opinion caught our attention.